Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

-A machinery that introduces \emph{virtual queues} has been developed to extend backpressure to settings where the constraint binds; see, e.g., \cite{jiang2009stable}.
-The main idea is to introduce a ``fake'' supply unit into the network each time the constraint binds, to preserve the SGD property of backpressure.
-In open queueing networks, these fake supply units eventually leave the system, and so have a small effect (under appropriate assumptions).
-In our closed network setting, these fake supply units, once created, never leave and so would build up in the system, leading to very poor performance.
-In Section \ref{subsec:underflow}, we provide a detailed discussion of the challenge posed by the no-underflow constraint, and how it prevents us from using backpressure as is.

-\textbf{Our solution: Mirror Backpressure.} In solving this problem, we introduce a novel class of policies which we call \emph{Mirror Backpressure}.
-MBP generalizes the celebrated backpressure (BP) policy and is as simple and practical as BP.
-Whereas BP uses the queue lengths as congestion costs, MBP employs a flexibly chosen \emph{congestion function} to translate from queue lengths to congestion costs.
-MBP features a simple and intuitive structure: for example, in the entry control setting, the platform admits a demand only if the payoff of serving it outweighs the difference between congestion costs at the destination and origin of the demand.
-Crucially, the congestion function is designed so that MBP has the property that it executes dual \emph{stochastic mirror descent} \citep{nemirovsky1983problem,beck2003mirror} on the platform's continuum limit optimization problem, with the chosen mirror map.\footnote{The special case of the congestion function being the identity function corresponds to standard BP, which has the property of executing stochastic gradient descent, a special case of mirror descent \citep{eryilmaz2007fair}.} The mirror map can be flexibly chosen to fit the problem geometry arising from the no-underflow constraints.
+The \emph{no-underflow constraint} is that each decision to admit a demand unit needs to be backed by an available supply unit at the pick-up node of the demand.
+This constraint binds in our setting under backpressure because we model non-zero payoffs from serving a customer, as a result of which the congestion-adjusted myopic payoff can be positive even if the origin queue is empty (see Appendix~\ref{append:bp_fails} for a discussion).
+Moreover, several popular workarounds to this issue fail in our setting; see Section~\ref{subsec:lit-review}.
+Our Mirror Backpressure (MBP) policy generalizes the celebrated backpressure (BP) policy.
+Whereas BP uses the queue lengths as congestion costs, MBP employs a flexibly chosen \emph{congestion function} $f(\cdot)$ to translate from queue lengths to congestion costs.
+The mirror map can be flexibly chosen to fit the problem geometry arising from the no-underflow constraints.
 Roughly, we find better performance with congestion functions which are steep for small queue lengths, the intuition being that this makes MBP more aggressive in protecting the shortest queues (and hence preventing underflow).
-In case of finite buffers, we find it beneficial to use congestion functions which moreover increase steeply as the queue length approaches buffer capacity, to prevent buffer overflow (Section~\ref{subsec:extend-barrier}).
+In case of finite buffers, we use congestion functions which moreover increase steeply as the queue length approaches buffer capacity, to prevent buffer overflow (Section~\ref{subsec:extend-barrier}).